Fiveable

 New technology makes new products and new shopping methods accessible, which reshapes purchasing patterns:

-• The internet in the 1990s changed how people researched and bought everything from books (Amazon) to plane tickets.
+• The internet in the 1990s changed how people researched and bought a wide range of products, from books to travel.

 • Smartphones in the 2010s put a store in everyone's pocket.
-Now you can order groceries from your bed, stream a movie instead of renting one, and check prices in-store before buying.
+Now you can order groceries from home, stream entertainment instead of renting it, and check prices in a store before buying.

 Each wave of innovation doesn't just add new products.
 It changes the how, when, and how often of buying.